 Users are asked to move their data to a new system during the Migration Period listed above and BEFORE the Defunding Date.

 Any remaining data WILL BE DELETED from the system by the Data Deletion Date listed in the table above.
-WestGrid will not retain any long term back-up copies of user data.
+Please refer to our Data Storage Policies for more information.
 Users should ensure they take the appropriate steps to comply with any data management requirements their institution or project may require.

 Legacy Systems to be Defunded in 2018

 |Bugaboo||Simon Fraser University||Mar 31, 2018||Wait for further instruction from the WestGrid Support Team.
 If you have questions, email firstname.lastname@example.org.|